Cold and dark, Moon’s polar craters pose a static electricity risk for astronauts

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Solar Wind Poses Hazards On Moon".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Solar Wind Poses Hazards On Moon".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.